- Understand the pros and cons of each debt consolidation loan option.

 - You may find yourself trapped in your home, if your home value drops below the amount you owe on your mortgage.
 You won't be able to sell the home, if you need to move due to a job relocation, a growth in the size of your family, or some other reason.
 Sadly, this has happened to many Americans, who currently find themselves in underwater properties.

 Peer-to-peer (p2p) loans are, as the name suggests, loans between people that are mediated by a third party.
 In some p2p loans, the borrower writes a proposal and investors choose whether to fund the loan.
 In other p2p loans, an intermediary funds the loan, combines the loan with others, and sells shares in the loans to investors.
-I know of three companies facilitating peer-to-peer loans in the US today: Prosper, Lending Club, and Virgin Money US.
+I know of two companies facilitating peer-to-peer loans in the US today: Prosper and Lending Club.
 (Readers: If you know of others please comment below.)
 Consider a p2p loan as an alternative to bank financing.